featureform/featureform/README.md

 * _A data science team_: Share, re-use, and learn from each other's transformations, features, and training sets.
 Featureform standardizes how machine learning resources are defined and provides an interface for search and discovery.
 It also maintains a history of changes, allows for different variants of features, and enforces immutability to resolve the most common cases of failure when sharing resources.
 * _A data science organization_: An enterprise will have a variety of different rules around access control of their data and features.
 The rules may be based on the data scientist’s role, the model’s category, or dynamically based on a user’s input data (i.e. they are in Europe and subject to GDPR).
 All of these rules can be specified, and Featureform will enforce them.
 Data scientists can be sure to comply with the organization’s governance rules without modifying their workflow.

 **Native embeddings support** Featureform was built from the ground up with embeddings in mind.
 It supports vector databases as both inference and training stores.
-Transformer models can be used as transformations, so that embedding tables can be versioned and reliably regenerated.
+Transformer models can be used as transformations so that embedding tables can be versioned and reliably regenerated.
 We even created and open-sourced a popular vector database, Emeddinghub.

 **Open-source** Featureform is free to use under the [Mozilla Public License 2.0](https://github.com/featureform/featureform/blob/main/LICENSE).